Lansing, Michigan

 Lansing (/ˈlænsɪŋ/) is the capital city of the U.S. state of Michigan.
-The most populous city in Ingham County, parts of the city extend into Eaton County and north into Clinton County.
-It is the sixth-most populous city in Michigan with a population of 112,644 at the 2020 census.
+It is the sixth-most populous city in Michigan with a population of 112,644 as of the 2020 census, and is the most populous city in Ingham County, though parts of the city extend into Eaton and Clinton counties.
 The Lansing–East Lansing metropolitan area has an estimated 473,000 residents and is the third largest in the state after metropolitan Detroit and Grand Rapids.
 Lansing benefits from its central location within Mid-Michigan and serves as a regional hub for government, education, insurance and commerce.

 Founded in 1835 and designated as Michigan's state capital in 1847, Lansing was selected for its more central location after concerns about Detroit's vulnerability to British attack in the War of 1812.
-The city's history is closely tied to the rise of industry in Michigan.
-In the late 19th and early 20th centuries, Lansing became a prominent center in the automobile industry.
+Lansing's history is closely tied to the rise of industry in Michigan; it became a prominent center in the automobile industry in the late 19th and early 20th centuries.
 Oldsmobile and REO Motor Car Company, both founded by Ransom E. Olds, were among its most prominent manufacturers.

 Lansing's economy is diverse, driven by state government operations, higher education, health care, and insurance.
 Neighboring East Lansing is home to Michigan State University, one of the largest and most prominent research universities in the U.S. Major companies based in the city include Jackson National Life and Auto-Owners Insurance.
-Cultural attractions include the Michigan State Capitol building, the Impression 5 Science Center, and Library of Michigan.
-Lansing is the only U.S. state capital (among the 47 located in counties) that is not also a county seat.
-The seat of government of Ingham County is Mason, but the county maintains some offices in Lansing.
+Cultural attractions include the Michigan State Capitol building, the Impression 5 Science Center, and the Library of Michigan.

+Lansing is the only U.S. state capital (among the 48 located in counties) that is not also a county seat; the seat of government of Ingham County is Mason, but the county maintains some offices in Lansing.